shahraizali/awesome-django/README.md

 * [django-angular](https://github.com/jrief/django-angular/) - Let AngularJS play well with Django.
 * [djangular](https://github.com/appliedsec/djangular/) - A reusable Django app that provides better integration and tools for Angular.js.
 * [django-js-reverse](https://github.com/ierror/django-js-reverse) - Javascript url handling for Django that doesn't hurt.

+## Wiki apps

+* [django-wiki](https://github.com/django-wiki/django-wiki) A wiki system with complex functionality for simple integration and a superb interface.
+Store your knowledge with style: Use django models.
+* [waliki](https://github.com/mgaitan/waliki) An extensible wiki app for Django with a Git backend.

 ## Workflows